knative/docs/docs/versioned/install/installing-contour.md

 It then shows how to deploy a sample workload and route traffic to it through Contour.

-This guide uses all default settings.
+This guidance uses all default settings.
 No additional configuration is required.

 ## Before you begin